• Skip to main content

 We reviewed over 50 samples by rating them on metrics like:

 • Potency.
-Based on our tests.
-Plus, cannabinoid- and terpene-profiles as found in the third-party lab-test reports;
+Measured by our subjective tests.
+Plus, measured objectively by auditing the cannabinoid- and terpene-profiles as found in the third-party lab-test reports;

 • Transparency of the brand.
-Specifically, the publication of third-party lab-test reports, hemp cultivation, and extraction processes;
+Measured by the publication of third-party lab-test reports, hemp cultivation, and extraction processes;

 • The amount of CBD and minor cannabinoids and terpenes you get per dollar;